 If there are no candidates, the Student Senate may recommend a qualified student to the Board for approval.

-Other means of notice of election and filing dates may be used at the discretion of the director of student activities (i.e., posters, bulletin boards, easels, electronic message boards).
+Other means of notice of election and filing dates may be used at the discretion of the Student Liaison or Director of College Readiness and Student Life (i.e., posters, bulletin boards, easels, electronic message boards).

 B. Campaigning